Zalrioth/cstorage/README.md

 ## Settings up a Project

 Include the datastructures.h header and you're ready to go.
+Vector is memory aligned and compatible with Vulkan/OpenGL.

 ### Implemented